terrytianyuzhang/Sieve/README.md

 ## Theoretically guaranteed:
 Adaptive to the number of features/predictors truly associated with the outcome.
 Can achieve the information lower bounds (minimax rate) of estimation in many cases.

+## What is sieve estimation?

-What we are doing: generating basis functions (something like multivariate Fourier basis), put everything in a LASSO solver (thank you glmnet!).
+Generating basis functions (something like multivariate Fourier basis), put everything in a LASSO solver (thank you glmnet!).
 That's it.

 (Questions, suggestion, collaboration: shoot me an email: zty@uw.edu, Tianyu Zhang.
 Department of Biostatistics, University of Washington)